Lisa Feldman Barrett: Theory of constructed emotion

 Barrett developed her current theory of constructed emotion originally during her graduate training.

 According to Barrett, emotions are "not universal, but vary from culture to culture" (see Emotions and culture).
 She says that emotions "are not triggered; you create them.
-They emerge as a combination of the physical properties of your body, a flexible brain that wires itself to whatever environment it develops in, and your culture and upbringing, which provide that environment."
+They emerge as a combination of the physical properties of your body, a flexible brain that wires itself to whatever environment it develops in, and your culture and upbringing, which provide that environment.".
+Barrett also claims that "Smiling was an invention of the Middle Ages" and that smiling "became popular only in the eighteenth century as dentistry became more accessible and affordable".